makiki99/h3-multiplayer-tutorial/Chapter02/lesson003.md

 As you can see, this is a much quicker way to convey the ingame dates.

+### Endless combat clause
+This is a rule that comes rarely into play, but it is extremely important.
+If the combat between two players is unwinnable by any of them, the attacker has to retreat or surrender.
+For example: attacker has 100 walking dead, defender has 1 serpent fly.
+The serpent fly can avoid the attacks indefinitely, but can't kill the walking dead.
+This results in an endless combat, so the attacker has to retreat or surrender.

+The main reason why this rule is rarely relevant is that players have access to the massive amount of spells, that completely change the tide of the battle.

 In the [next lesson](lesson004.md), you will learn about the way how the factions are picked in competitive matches.